VisualTech48/RatOS/site/docs/IDEX_Post_Configuration.md

 # IDEX - Independent Dual Extruder Post Installation Configuration
 > [!NOTE]
-> It Looks like you installed an IDEX Configuration, before you run anything on your machine, it is STRONGLY recommended to go through this guide before proceeding, unless you know what you are doing.
+> It looks like you installed an IDEX Configuration, before you run anything on your machine, it is STRONGLY recommended to go through this guide before proceeding, unless you know what you are doing.

 > [!IMPORTANT]
 > IDEX Software is designed, programmed and integrated by **HelgeKeck** and **Miklschmidt**, all credits go to them.
 I (VisualTech48) am just writing this guide.

 > [!CAUTION]
-> Disclaimer - You are actually responsible for the operation of your machine, failing to do proper configuration and check may result in injury or serious damage to your machine!
+> Disclaimer - You are actually responsible for the operation of your machine, failing to do proper configuration and checks may result in injury or serious damage to your machine!

 # Before you start
-As the title suggests, we need to check the machine and ensure everything is in working order.
+As the title suggests, we must check the machine and ensure everything is in working order.
 All examples will follow a Mixed CoreXY kinematics, based on RatRigs IDEX platform, designed by Markforged;
 ## What is a Hybrid/Mixed CoreXY
 The following diagram elaborates on the kinematics of our Hybrid/Mixed CoreXY